 Contract Lapse Can Be Disastrous For Your Taxes

 Indexed universal life policyholders benefit from tax-free contract loans that exceed the premiums paid.
 The accumulated loan is paid off at death by a tax-free death benefit.

 This seems ideal in principle, but it’s a different story when the accumulated loans cause the contract to lapse.

 This lapse can lead to a tax nightmare if it happens to you.
 In that case, you’ll have to pay tax on the sum of cash withdrawn from the contract minus the premiums paid.

 The taxes owed can be significant.
 And you’ll have to find the money to pay it if you already used up the cash generated on the contract.
 Find out if your carrier made provisions on the policy to prevent such an event from happening.

 These precautions do not make indexed universal life a terrible retirement savings option.
 However, it pays to enter the contract with your eyes wide open.

-Diversify your retirement savings strategies, wherever possible, so you won’t have to rely on your indexed universal life to provide all the money you need for retirement.
+Diversify your retirement savings strategies wherever possible.
+It’s best not to have to rely on your indexed universal life to provide all the money you need for retirement.

 You can compare rates for life insurance with our instant quote tool on this page or call us at 800-712-8519 to speak with us about your life insurance needs.